 Hard Krypton: An RV has the attributes of both a "house" and a "car."
 How do you define your product?

-Xiao Ang: In the overall design, we created a sense of being in nature while still having the comfort of home around the "forest - style" concept.
+Xiao Ang: In the overall design, we created a sense of being in nature while having the comfort of home around the "forest - style" concept.
 For example, the design inspiration for the bed comes from the concept of the "human cave."
 It has a strong sense of enclosure in appearance, which can provide a sense of security for users in the wild and isolate external noise.

 In terms of structure, we have an original design - the tailgate, which can be opened to become an outdoor balcony.
 This is a function that most RVs on the market did not have before.
 Users can drink tea and fish on the balcony, greatly expanding the scenarios of RV life.

 The essence of RV life is to escape from the urban steel forest and integrate into nature.
-Traditional RVs may only support users to stay in the wild for one day, while ours allows users to live comfortably in the wild away from infrastructure for several days, a week, or even longer.
+Traditional RVs may only support users to stay in the wild for one day, while ours can allow users to live comfortably in the wild away from infrastructure for several days, a week, or even longer.

-Hard Krypton: Different users have their own style preferences for "home."
+Hard Krypton: Different users have their own style preferences for a "home."
 How do you meet these personalized needs?

 Hard Krypton: Compared with the previous generation of RV products, how do you hope the users with the most purchasing power or decision - making power in the family to view this product?

-Ultra - luxury Glamping scene (Source/Enterprise)
+Ultra - luxury Glamping scenario (Source: Company)

-The Choice of the Extended - Range Route
+The Choice of the Range - Extended Route

 Hard Krypton: How does Squirrel Power's electrification solution specifically solve the problems of water and electricity?